crewlinker/protoc-gen-dynamodb/README.md

 ## Hardening Backlog

+- [ ] SHOULD run test with parralel and -race enabled
+- [ ] COULD support encoding compex types (messages, maps, strucpb values as json AND/OR binary protobuf)
+- [ ] SHOULD fix go vet checks failure
 - [ ] SHOULD Add test that errors when unsupported map type is used
 - [ ] SHOULD test with coverage test as described here: https://go.dev/blog/integration-test-coverage
 - [ ] SHOULD Fuzz the "FieldPresence" message as well, but this might require revamping the fuzzing setup because